 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

 As the table shows, Nebraska is significantly ahead of the national average at the Initial Application stage by 9.9%.
 However, Nebraska is only ahead by 4.7% at Reconsideration and is 1.6% behind the national average at the Hearing level.

 Nebraska Initial Application Approval Over Time

-As the table and the below chart show, Nebraska has been steadily increasing past the national average of Initial Applications going back to at least 2010.
-In 2020, Nebraska ranked 5th in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Nebraska has been ahead of the national average of Initial Applications going back to at least 2011.
+In 2021, Nebraska ranked 5th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Nebraska over the last few years, they still outperform the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Nebraska Reconsideration Approval Over Time